mlcommons/medperf/docs/mlcube_models.md

 ## Contents

 MLCubes usually share a similar folder structure and files.
-Here's a brief description of the role for the relevant files:
+In this section we provide a brief description of the role for the relevant files.

 1. __`mlcube/mlcube.yaml`__: